1. How are Sonicsmith’s synths different from other synths before them?

 4. Can I really “play” Sonicsmith’s Audio Controlled Synths with any instrument?

-Yes, you can!
-We have tested the ACO technology with guitar (of course), voice via an unamplified microphone, trombone, kalimba (african thumb piano), fretless guitar, electric cello, bass guitar, and even acoustic harmonica.
+Yes, you can.
+We have tested the ACO160 technology with guitar (of course), voice via an unamplified microphone, trombone, fretless guitar, electric cello, bass guitar, and even different kinds of brass instruments.

 5. So your audio-controlled synths are basically like a vocoder, right?